Spectacular & Absolutely Free Things to Do in Oslo, Norway in 2026

 Aker Brygge Promenade, Copyright © Cooltourismical.com

-Most of the buildings in the area were developed between the 1980’s and early 2000, preserving along the newly-built the amazing industrial heritage.
-Meaning the 19th-century, imposing brick factories that once hosted production for naval diesel engines.
-Today, these factories have been repurposed into a variety of spaces including retail and commercial, cultural venues, restaurants, and luxury apartments.
+Most of the buildings in the area were developed between the 1980s and the early 2000s, while still preserving the district’s impressive industrial heritage — the 19th-century brick factories that once produced naval diesel engines.
+Today, these former factories have been repurposed into a mix of retail and commercial spaces, cultural venues, restaurants, and luxury apartments.

-Even if I visited in winter, the area gave off a vibrant atmosphere with ships coming and leaving the pier and lots of people walking or sitting at the industrial-chic restaurants.
-And surprisingly, a pier promenade with lots of free things to do and admire all round the year: art galleries, an open-air museum, statues reminding of the industrial past scattered all over the place.
+Even though I visited in winter, the area still had a vibrant atmosphere, with ships coming and going from the pier and plenty of people walking around or relaxing at the industrial-chic restaurants.
+And surprisingly, the pier promenade offers lots of free things to see and enjoy year-round: art galleries, an open-air museum, and statues from the area’s industrial past scattered throughout.

-Aker Brygge promenade connects towards the end of the harbour with Tjuvholmen, a newer quarter.
-A small island with focus on art, including the striking Astrup Fearnley Museum.
-In the gardens of Astrup Museum, there is a collection of rather awkward statues that can be visited for free.
+Aker Brygge connects at the far end of the harbor to Tjuvholmen, a newer neighborhood on a small island focused on art, including the striking Astrup Fearnley Museum.
+In the museum’s gardens, you’ll find a collection of quirky, somewhat unusual statues — all free to visit.

 The Oslo harbor promenade is also the scene for various free cultural events such as the Fjord Oslo Art Festival, but also home for beautiful art galleries that can be visited at no cost.
 The galleries at Tjuvholmen have an exquisite selection of art on show all year long and host various cultural events.